 The age of the patients ranged from 18 to 51 years.
 The medical history ranged from 1 to 4 months, and the tumor diameter ranged from 2.5 to 19 cm.
 Tumor sources included the greater omentum, mesentery, and appendix, all of which are considered benign lesions.

-Omental fibroma:
+Omental fibroma

 Of all omental tumors, metastatic malignant tumors are the most common, and they mainly occur in the stomach, colon, pancreas, and ovary[1].
 Primary peritoneal tumors are rare and can be benign or malignant, accounting for approximately 50% each[2].
 Malignant tumors commonly include leiomyosarcoma and hemangiopericytoma.
 Benign tumors commonly include lipomas, leiomyomas, fibromas, and neurofibromas, with omental fibromas accounting for approximately 2%[3-5].
 Cases where tumors fall into the scrotum and manifest as inguinal hernias are even rarer[6-9].